Analysis: U.S. Labor Secretary's next move on gig workers likely to include company probes - experts

-The rule by former President Donald Trump’s administration, which was supposed to go into effect in March, would have hampered the ability of workers at companies like Uber and Lyft to demand benefits like overtime pay.
+The rule by former President Donald Trump's administration, which was supposed to go into effect in March, would have hampered the ability of workers at companies like Uber (UBER.N) and Lyft to demand benefits like overtime pay. read more

 The Labor Department, under Walsh's leadership, is now likely to investigate how the pay and benefits gig workers receive stand up against the federal law protecting American workers, the Fair Labor Standards Act, labor lawyers, unions and former policy makers said.